A, B, C.

 The appropriate work environment is another important piece of the puzzle when it comes to employee morale.

 Make sure your sales team has an adequate office with enough natural light.
 The equipment your team uses can also significantly affect performance and motivation.
+Recognizing their achievements with employee recognition software can further inspire your sales team, helping them stay motivated and focused on reaching their goals.

 Invest in the following resources to make sure the sales team will be motivated to come to the office every day and bring their best game: